pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 `define<State>` method takes an optional builder function as parameter that could be used to register event handlers and side effect callbacks for the defined state.

-The builder function takes a `StateDefinitionBuilder` as parameter and should return it. `StateDefinitionBuilder` exposes methods needed to register transitions and callbacks.
+The builder function takes a `StateDefinitionBuilder` as parameter and should return it. `StateDefinitionBuilder` exposes methods necessary to register the defined state's transitions and side effects callbacks.

 ```dart
 define<State>((StateDefinitionBuilder builder) {